vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 before committing; the probes and their output remain in the ignored build folder.

+## Sample native regions only when variants need them

+Instrument variant preparation now samples a bank when a fresh note attack first requires an envelope or signed-stereo override.
+Ordinary notes, unused banks, and envelope updates that do not reach a new attack retain their native responses until synth export.
+This removes unconditional sampling and its synth-table warnings from otherwise unaffected MIDI preparation.

+The existing sampling block runs immediately before applying overrides.
+A set of bank indexes ensures it runs once per bank; all original instruments share one resolution before any generated variants are appended.
+Sampling also precedes the empty-region check, preserving behavior for responses whose ranges produce no zones.
+Format callbacks, shared sampling policy, sample bindings, and final export representations are unchanged.

+This adds six production lines, including the lifecycle documentation.
+The benefit is removing an unconditional preparation phase, rather than reducing source line count.
+No new API, helper type, or format-specific branch is added.
+Two existing tests gain nine lines net to check ordinary notes and an untouched bank.
+The audit's one-note probe now performs zero evaluations, retains one native region, creates no variants, and reports no sampling warning; it previously evaluated 1,849 regions despite needing no variant.

+All 20 tests pass (10.92 seconds).
+The 304 MIDI and 100 SF2/DLS fixture captures
+match the baseline exactly.
+An ignored comparison runs both implementations with ASan/UBSan over 144 generated cases, including coarsened grids, static and responsive instruments, multiple banks, repeated overrides, active-voice-only updates, linked notes, and signed stereo.
+Prepared regions and note instrument addresses match for both complete and used-only synth selection.
+Temporary probes and capture hooks are not committed.
+Real-file parity remains unverified.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding